kentdlee/Pages/_build/html/_sources/jobs.rst.txt

 class of Computer Science seniors at Luther College.

 Computer Science and Data Science have gotten a pretty bad rap for being just for *geeks*.
-The reality is the job is collaborative, full of creativity, demanding, but fun!
+The reality is the job is collaborative, full of creativity, demanding, and fun!
 You get to build things for a living.
 It's kind of like a little more cerebral Lego building job.
 When you learn the skills of Computer and Data Science professionals, you get good at putting the building blocks together in different ways to build some really wonderful solutions to problems.
 That's what Computer Science and Data Science are all about: Solving Problems to make lives better.